 To get started on this, you'll need to figure out precisely what type of products you want to sell.
 That will then give you the list of what you will need to make those items.

 16. Farm In-Game Currency

 Many MMO's have a farmable in-game currency that people who don't feel like spending their own time earning can pay you for it.

 This is probably the most time-consuming and lowest-paying opportunity on this list next to customer service work — there are gold farmers in countries like China who do this all day for a fairly low amount.
 This is not the most popular form of getting that extra cash through gaming, but it is worth noting on this list as an option.

 Now that you have an entire list of options to choose from go ahead and explore which ones are best for you.

-Try not to forget that it will take some time and effort if you want to be able to make substantial money while playing those awesome games.
+Try not to forget that it will take some time and effort to make substantial money while playing those awesome games.

 Consider trying several different outlets at once!
 For example, you could give both streaming and doing game tutorials a try.

 Time to grab your controller and start on your journey toward making money playing your favorite video games!